zooba/PTVS-wiki/Cookiecutter.md

 You can also download the latest CPython distributions from [python.org](https://www.python.org/downloads/windows/).

+Important: Restart VS after installing all the prerequisites.

 ### Cookiecutter python package

 To install the python package into your python distribution, run the following command.